jac-now/projects/web/Password-Generator-Webapp/README.md

 **Important Note:**

 In production environments, it's strongly recommended to specify the exact origins allowed to access your API for security reasons.
 Only use `origins='*'` during development and testing.

+**TO DO:**
+   - Migrate forms to Flask Forms
+   - Add Text Area form to allow adding additional word lists
+   - Add more modification options to passwords
+   - Add into my personal website